crafty-monster/rocky/README.md

 # Running a Development Server

-If you are developing actively I recommend using the `docker-compose-dev.yml` file for running your own test version of the server.
+If you are developing actively I recommend using the `docker-compose-dev.yml` file for running your own test version of the server against `master` (instead of the github container registry).

 ```sh
 # Start the server from code in github